NI Hate Crime Bill could mean 'Big Brother in your living room'

 He said it was also “inexplicable” that the proposals fail to include plans to abolish NI’s “archaic” blasphemy laws.

-But following Judge Marrinan’s review, the dwelling defence was considered by some to be outdated, she added.
+But following Judge Marrinan’s hate crime review for NI, the dwelling defence was considered by some to be outdated, she added.

 She said the Minister of Justice agrees that, if the dwelling defence is removed, an alternative protection - a private conversations defence - needs to be put in place to “avoid the criminalisation of private conversations and to preserve the right to freedom of expression”.